wrkzcoin/wrkzcoin/LITENODE.md

 ## RPC behaviour

 - `/info` gains `lite` (bool) and `lite_start_height`.
+- `/info` reports `major_version` and `minor_version` as `0` while the node's own
+  top block is still below `H`, which is most of a first sync.
+Reading them needs the block body, and there is none down there.
+Everything else in the response, and the `status` console command that reads it, work normally.
 - `/getwalletsyncdata` and `/getrawblocks` **clamp** a start height below `lite_start_height` up to it, and drop any start timestamp.
 A wallet that asks from 0 is served from the lite height rather than fed an empty response forever.